Amirhossein2000/Golang-TCP-ChatRoom/README.md

 # Golang-TCP-ChatRoom

-this is a simple TCP chat room in Golang .
+This is a simple TCP chat room in Golang .

-the dafualt listening port is 9000 .
+The dafualt listening port is 9000 .

-remmeber you have to use Telnet Command .
+Use command go build to compile the programm .

-Ex : telnet localhost:9000.
+Remmeber you have to use Telnet Command .

-use command go build to compile the programm .
+Example : telnet localhost 9000.